middleout/stejar/packages/di/README.md

 ### ServiceManager

-#### `bind(resource, instance)`
+#### `set(resource, instance)`

-Binds an instance of an object to a certain identifier.
+Sets an instance of an object to a certain identifier.
 Returns the ServiceManager so that it can be chained with other methods.

 ```js
 import { ServiceManager } from "@stejar/di";